Oak Creek Canyon Rock Climbing

 Taken from the online guide:

 From Canon City take 4th street left/south, over the Arkansas river, about 1 mile.
 At this point the road takes a 90 degree left turn.
 T this point turn right on to county road 143.
 Drive this until you go up the big hill, you won't miss it.
 2 mles after this you park and climbing awaits. on the north side of the road.

 Weather station 8.5 miles from here

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Oak Creek Canyon:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Oak Creek Canyon:

 Featured Route For Oak Creek Canyon

 30,000 Casualties 5.10 6b 20 VII- 19 E2 5b CO